 2. Air Delivery

 Does your SCBA notify you if you have a debris-induced failure limiting your air?
-Maybe you got some material consistent with drywall filler inside your system that started to plug air flow through the reducer or plug the filter, possibly during a cylinder change when you were in a rush (not like anyone is ever in a rush doing a cylinder change on scene).
-What if I told you that my SCBA was likely the only one in the world with a complete backup pressure reducer which would take over in that situation, AND NOTIFY YOU that you were starting to have a problem with air flow?
+Maybe some material consistent with drywall filler got inside your system and started to plug air flow through the reducer or plug the filter.
+Maybe this happened during a cylinder change when you were in a rush (not like anyone is ever in a rush doing a cylinder change on scene, right?)
+What if I told you that my SCBA was likely the only one in the world with a complete backup pressure reducer that would take over in that situation, AND NOTIFY YOU that you were starting to have a problem with air flow?
 Is that comforting?

 4. Automatic Mayday Signals

 Imagine you and your crew were in a nasty fire and you were almost at the point where you felt trapped.
 Then the guy with the radio gets pinned and can’t reach his mayday button.
 Uncomfortable?
 Definitely.
 An SCBA should send an automatic mayday signal to the outside if you go motionless.
 Anyone can simply hit a button on their SCBA to alert the fireground of a possible or actual mayday even without a radio.
 Does that make you feel just a little more comfortable as you approach that hallway?

 During the evaluation of SCBA, what if I showed you the inside of my SCBA and the size/durability of the components?
 Would that make you feel comfortable smashing yourself through a small opening during a profile move?